xJeris/BC_PyBer_Analysis/README.md

   <li>Conversely, rides in the rural areas tend to be farther, and have a higher fare.
 But, due to a low number of drivers the average fare per ride is far lower than the average fare per driver.
 In order to bring these closer together, and decrease the wait times for a ride in rural areas i would increase the number of available drivers by as much as 60%.</li>
   <li>test</li></ol></p>

-* Increase the number of drivers in rural areas by up to 60%.
-So that the number of rides given per driver is closer to 1.
-Currently, it is at 1.6 which could indicate passengers are waiting longer for a driver.